hanwenzhu/blueprint-gen/README.md

 With a project that uses the existing leanblueprint format, there is a primitive script that tries to convert to the blueprint-gen format.

-Currently, this script depends on a recent version of Python with `loguru` and `pydantic` installed (install by `pip3 install loguru pydantic`).
+Currently, this script depends on a recent version of Python with `loguru` and `pydantic` installed (install by `pip3 install loguru pydantic`); and requires an installation of [Pandoc](https://pandoc.org) to be available.

 First go to a clean branch **without any uncomitted changes**, to prevent overwriting any work you have done.